Bonkers1/Skilled-e-learning-landing-page/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Skilled e-learning landing page solution

+This is a solution to the [Skilled e-learning landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents